 In addition to commuting via Port Authority’s buses or light rail lines, the Southwestern Pennsylvania Commission offers a CommuteInfo Program, focused on providing residents in the 10-county region with customizable information on vanpool, carpool, biking, and transit options to match your needs.

-PennDOT District 11 is announcing long-term ramp closures on the I-579 “Cap” Urban Connector project in the City of Pittsburgh, Allegheny County, will begin Monday, November 4 weather permitting.
+Pittsburgh, PA – PennDOT District 11 is announcing long-term ramp closures on the I-579 “Cap” Urban Connector project in the City of Pittsburgh, Allegheny County, will begin Saturday, January 4 weather permitting.

-Long-term closures will occur from 4 a.m.
-Monday morning, November 4 continuously through 5 p.m.
-Tuesday, December 10 on the following ramps:
+Long-term closures will occur from 5 a.m.
+Saturday morning, January 4 for 140 consecutive days through May 23 on the following ramps:

 Bedford Avenue Ramp to Southbound I-579 (To Boulevard of the Allies/Eastbound I-376 – Cars)